comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_latency_plot.png),

-average latency 82.9 ms, best case 53 ms, worst case 113 ms
+average latency 82.9 ms, best case 53 ms, worst case 113 ms. Again, this data makes more sense, with longer interval, we observe the latency (lead by 3 different parts) pattern being dominated by Interval.
+The period of this pattern is about 3 times of screen interval (6x3 ~ 18),